-This program teaches comprehensive networking concepts, from network applications to the protocols and services provided to those applications by the lower layers of the network.
-Students will progress from basic networking to more complex enterprise and theoretical networking models later in the curriculum.
-In each course, students will learn technology concepts with the support of interactive media and apply and practice this knowledge through a series of hands-on and simulated activities that reinforce their learning.
+The Certificate of Specialization in Cisco Networking Academy: CCNA covers comprehensive networking concepts, from network applications to the protocols and services provided to those applications by the lower layers of the network.
+Students will progress from basic networking to more complex enterprise and theoretical networking later in the curriculum.
+In each course, students will learn technology concepts with the support of interactive media and apply the knowledge and practice related skills through a series of handson and simulated activities that reinforce their learning.
 The courses serve as preparation to take the Cisco Certified Entry Networking Technician (CCENT®) certification exam after completing the first two courses and the Cisco Certified Network Associate (CCNA®) Routing and Switching certification exam after completing all four courses.